Best High School Health Science Curriculum: PLTW vs. HealthCenter21

 The instructional format of PLTW is heavily focused on in-class demonstrations and projects.
 This is a good way for teachers to provide hands-on practice opportunities and gain experience with the same tools used by professionals in hospitals and labs.

 The downside to the hands-on format includes the need for lab equipment for your entire class.
-While PLTW assists with ordering supplies, it takes more time to prepare over a digital curriculum that allows instant access.
+While PLTW assists with ordering supplies, it takes more time to prepare over a digital curriculum system that allows instant access.

 The HealthCenter21 Instructional Format